Sweet Dreams (2016 film)

-Sweet Dreams (Fai bei sogni) is a 2016 Italian film directed by Marco Bellocchio.
+Sweet Dreams (Fai bei sogni) is a 2016 Italian-language biographical drama film directed and co-written by Marco Bellocchio.
 It is based on the novel Sweet Dreams, Little One by Massimo Gramellini.
 It was screened in the Directors' Fortnight section at the 2016 Cannes Film Festival.
+It was theatrically released in Italy by 01 Distribution on 10 November 2016.